Welt-Kindertheater-Fest: History

-In 1981, Norbert Radermacher, created a programme for children's theatre at the theatre education centre TPZ Lingen.
+In 1981 Norbert Radermacher, created a programme for children's theatre at the theatre education centre TPZ Lingen.
 Two years later, the TPZ organized a small local event called Kinder spielen und tanzen für Kinder (Children play and dance for children).

-Several years later, Radermacher – by then the director of the TPZ – developed the idea of creating an international theatre festival for children, similar to the World Theatre Festival for adults.
+Several years later Radermacher – by then the director of the TPZ – developed the idea of creating an international theatre festival for children, similar to the World Theatre Festival for adults.
 The first Welt-Kindertheater-Fest was developed and staged in Lingen in 1990, with cooperation from the "International Amateur Theatre Association" (IATA / AITA), the Children and Youth Theatre Centre of the Federal Republic of Germany, and the International Children Theatre Corporation (ICTC).

-Since then, the festival has been held every two years, its location alternating between Lingen and various cities around the world.
-The only exception in the first 30 years was the year 2012: the festival was supposed to take place in Sydney, Australia, but it was cancelled by the organiser.
+Since then the festival has been held every two years, its location alternating between Lingen and various cities around the world.
+The only exception in the first 30 years was the year 2012: the festival was supposed to take place in Sydney, but it was cancelled by the organiser.
 However, in the 2020s the COVID-19 pandemic seriously interrupted the tradition.
 The festival of 2020 in Toyama / Japan was cancelled due to the pandemic, and the following event was only to be announced for 2025.